 It is rainy and chilly here in Minneapolis, and although we just had a weekend of 90 degree weather, I’m slightly excited about the possibility of autumn approaching.
 Caramel Rolls seem like the right way to celebrate.
 Made with my favorite sweet dough, these rolls are swirled up in cinnamon, nutmeg, and cloves, then smothered in warm caramel and toasted pecans.
 I made these rolls in the Mauviel soufflé molds I am always going on about, but you can nestle them together in a 9×13 pan if you don’t have individual pans.

-Adapted from my book, The Vanilla Bean Baking Book
+Adapted from my book, The Vanilla Bean Baking Book (affiliate link)

 I’ve made the rolls in individual soufflé molds, specifically, these 3 x 2-inch copper mini molds from Mauviel.
 If you do not have soufflé molds, you could use ramekins instead, just make sure they are roughly the same size.
 The molds I used have straight 2-inch sides, which helps give the rolls their tall shape.
 The sides of the pans are buttered and then dusted with sugar, which caramelizes the sides of the buns, making for an incredible roll.